 An excerpt from the Letter of Ignatius of Antioch to the Romans, written while on his way to Rome to be martyred in the arena where he expects to become God’s wheat, food for the wild beasts, a willing sacrifice with and for Jesus Christ.

 I am writing to all the churches to let it be known that I will gladly die for God if only you do not stand in my way.
 I plead with you: show me no untimely kindness.

 Ignatius of Antioch – I am God’s Wheat

 Let me be food for the wild beasts, for they are my way to God.
 I am God’s wheat and shall be ground by their teeth so that I may become Christ’s pure bread.
 Pray to Christ for me that the animals will be the means of making me a sacrificial victim for God.

 No earthly pleasures, no kingdoms of this world can benefit me in any way.
 I prefer death in Christ Jesus to power over the farthest limits of the earth.
 He who died in place of us is the one object of my quest.
 He who rose for our sakes is my one desire.

 This excerpt from a letter to the Romans (Cap.
-4:1-2; and 6:1-8:3) by Saint Ignatius, bishop of Antioch and martyr, was written during his forced march to Rome where he was to be martyred.
-It is read in the Roman liturgy on the Feast of St. Ignatius on October 17.
+4:1-2; and 6:1-8:3) by Saint Ignatius, bishop of Antioch and martyr, was written during his forced march to Rome where he was to be martyred and became God’s wheat, food for the wild beasts, as a sacrifice pleasing to God in Jesus Christ.
+It appears in the Roman liturgy on the Feast of St. Ignatius on October 17.